Exclusive photoproduction of a heavy vector meson in QCD: Factorization and the amplitude at LO

 The definition of the gluon distribution (\ref{gGPD}) involves a field strength tensor and, therefore, is valid in any gauge.
 But to evaluate the gluon hard-scattering amplitude, it is convenient to consider the light-cone gauge $n_- A = 0$.
 In this gauge the parton picture which is behind the collinear factorization formalism appears at the level of the individual diagram.
 One can calculate the contributions of each gluon diagram separately by considering photon scattering of on-shell gluons with zero transverse momentum and the physical, transverse, polarizations.
 These gluonic amplitudes have to be multiplied by the light-cone matrix element of two gauge field operators, which has the form \cite{Radyushkin:1996ru}

 Here $a,b$ are the gluon color indices, $g^{\perp}_{\mu \nu} = g_{\mu \nu} - n_{+ \mu}n_{- \nu} - n_{- \mu} n_{+ \nu}$.
+The factor $2(1+\epsilon)$ counts a number of transverse dimensions within the regularisation method with the dimension $D=2+2(1+\epsilon)$.
+It can be understood as making an average over the number of transverse polarisation states available to the gluons in $D$-dimensions, see also eq. \,(10) in \cite{MPSVW98}.
+This prescription is in accordance with conventional definition of the evolution kernels needed for the subtraction of collinear divergences\footnote{We are grateful to Kornelija Passek-Kumericki and Dieter M\"uller for the discussion of these issues.}.
 The $i \varepsilon$ prescription for the poles in the r.h.s. of eq.~(\ref{g_d}) is important since corresponding singularities lie within the integration domain and contribute to the imaginary part of the amplitude.
 In simple terms the sign of $i\varepsilon$ can be understood in this case as due to the substitution $s\to s+i\varepsilon$, or $\xi\to\xi-i\varepsilon$.
 But one should notice that such an argumentation may not work for more complicated processes which have in their physical regions the absorptive parts in variables other than the energy.
 For an example and an extended discussion of this issue see \cite{Braun:2002wu}.
 In the case of meson photo- and electroproduction the correct sign of $i\varepsilon$ is given by eq.~(\ref{g_d}).

 The gluon and the quark hard-scattering amplitudes $T_g(x,\xi)$ and $T_q(x,\xi)$ describe the partonic subprocesses

 and

 respectively.
 Here $Q$ and $q$ denote the heavy and light quark.